 A minimum cumulative GPA of 3.00 in professional education coursework is required upon the exit or completion date of the candidate's program.
 For all ED coursework candidate must receive a "C" or higher upon course completion.
 Consult transfer school when selecting AAT electives.

-Electives may be selected from education electives, content areas or any other courses.
-They should be carefully selected with the help of an advisor to meet degree requirements, pre- requisites and planned level and area of teacher preparation.
+Electives may be selected from courses in education and/or content areas.
+They should be carefully selected with the help of an advisor to meet degree requirements, pre- requisites, and considering area of teacher preparation.